dbernheisel/dbernheisel.github.io/src/pages/blog/liveview-multi-step-form/index.md

     changeset and assign the new changeset back.

-- The computed values will be updated from the changeset and/or pulled out of the chnageset and assigned into the socket.
+- The computed values will be updated from the changeset and/or pulled out of the changeset and assigned into the socket.

 - When handling the save event, we're going to ensure the changeset is valid, and if so, tell the parent LiveView that we're good to proceed.
 We'll send